allegro/allms/docs/usage/forcing_response_format.md

 to use them in the JSON example.

 ## How forcing response format works under the hood?
-To force the model to provide output in a desired format, under the hood `llm-wrapper` automatically adds a description of the desired output format.
+To force the model to provide output in a desired format, under the hood `allms` automatically adds a description of the desired output format.
 For example, for the `ReviewOutputDataModel` the description looks like this:

 ````text